kekyo/chibicc-cil-toolchain/README.md

 By arbitrarily adjusting the offset, we can reproduce the union type in the C language.

-A structure type has no problem if the definition of the same type name appears more than once, as long as the definitions are completely identical.
+An structure type can appear multiple times with the same type name, as long as the definitions are completely identical.

-Note: To use the value array type, references to the type `System.ValueType` must be resolved.
+Note: To use an structure type, a reference to the `System.ValueType` type must be resolved.
 Add a reference to `mscorlib.dll` or `System.Private.CoreLib.dll`.

 ### Explicitly location information